milk-v/milkv.io/docs/titan/getting-started/memory.md

 # DDR4 Support List

 :::tip
-The Titan motherboard supports DDR4 UDIMM memory.
-Both memory slots must be populated, and the two memory modules installed must have identical specifications.
+The Titan motherboard supports DDR4 UDIMM memory in either single-module or dual-module configurations.
+For dual-module configurations, using two modules with matching specifications is recommended for best compatibility.
 :::

 | Manufacturer | Model | Die | Voltage | Capacity |